Wolfsrudel/terraform-training/README.md

 # Terraform Basics training

-This repository contains code for the "Terraform Basics" training.
+This repository contains code for the "Terraform Basics" training (updated for Terraform 0.11).

-[Send me an me](mailto:anton@antonbabenko.com) if you are looking for Terraform trainer or mentor.
+[Send me an email](mailto:anton@antonbabenko.com) if you are looking for Terraform trainer or mentor.

 Terraform tasks are inside directory `terraform`.
 Solutions are inside `solutions`.